 Shannon is a reformed architect and costume designer who is learning to mastering what it means to be her.
-With a lifetime of making in all forms as her toolset she stumbled across a $3 tin recipe box and immediately filled it with a business dream; all on index cards.
-The dream of Eva Blake’s Makery became a reality in 2012 where she designs sewing and surface patterns, and hosts crafting events.
-She has also recently launched a Learn to Sew series on YouTube teaching the very basics of sewing to people afraid of needles and thread.
-Shannon has been blogging since 2006 at Mastering the Art of Being Me where she shares the stories of other creative women and delves into her own ‘being me’ story.
-After a decade of east coast living, she now lives and dreams in Tucson, Arizona with her family of all boys.
+With a lifetime of making in all forms in her toolset she stumbled across a $3 tin recipe box and immediately filled it with a business dream; all on index cards.
+The dream of Eva Blake’s Makery became a reality in 2012 where she designs sewing and surface pattern, lectures, teaches, and hosts crafting events.
+She is the author of Choose Joy: Quilting with Intention and Plan to Quilt the Ultimate Calendar-free Quilt Project Organizer.
+After a decade of east coast living, she now lives and dreams in Clayton, California with her family of all boys.

 Quilt Market Trend: Pointy Things- As per usual, Quilt Market was exciting and slightly overwhelming.
 Everywhere I looked, there were gorgeous fabrics, quilts, tools, books, and patterns.
 I saw things I knew I needed and things I never knew I needed…but now I do.
 The bottom line is that I came home inspired to sew, sew, sew.
-JOIN THE CONVERSATION
+Jump to Leave us a Comment

 A shivoo…- According to my friends at Dictionary.com, that’s an Australian word for a boisterous party or celebration.
 I don’t know how boisterous it’s going to get here today but it’s Friday and that is cause for some kind of celebration, right?
-JOIN THE CONVERSATION
+Jump to Leave us a Comment

 Quilt Market Trends: Details, Details- As per usual, Quilt Market was a feast for the eyes.
 As someone who was a camper and counselor for ten summers, I loved Camp Moda.
 There were so many perfect touches I practically burst into a chorus Kumbaya.
 (Luckily for everyone there, I restrained myself.)
-JOIN THE CONVERSATION
+Jump to Leave us a Comment

 Welcome to Moda, Shannon Gillman Orr!- Shannon Gillman Orr has always been a maker.
 Her mom taught her to sew when she was five and she sewed during college when she needed a break from her architecture classes (she even got a minor in costume design).
 Though her college degrees gave her an opportunity to create, neither provided the satisfaction she yearned for.
 Jump to Leave us a Comment